SimeonAnunciado/GROWMODO/README.md

 - to run the project run the following
 - composer install ( install vendor files )
 - npm install (npm install node modules files)
-- copy the .env.example file and rename it .env only and add the growmodo
+- copy the .env.example file and rename it .env only and add the DB_DATABASE = growmodo
 - php artisan migrate (migrate all the database)
 - php artisan serve (run the laravel project
 - npm run dev